 How does it feel to be in London?

 I am delighted to be here – professionally as well as personally.
-Though I have been rushed off my feet from the word ‘go’ , it has already been a greatly exhilarating – and rewarding – four months.
+Though I have been rushed off my feet from the word ‘go’ , it has already been a greatly exhilarating – and rewarding – few months.
 I am looking forward to all that will open up once the pandemic abates.

 I visited London before arriving here to assume my post – as a tourist.
 This time I will have the opportunity to experience London as an ‘insider’.
 I am eager to do a deep dive into every aspect of this vibrant city and the different regions of the United Kingdom – their fascinating history, institutions, museums, palaces, castles, the famed English gardens, of course, and get to know as many of the British people as possible, their wonderful traditions, unfailing British under statement and typical sense of humour in every situation.

 The UK and India have a long-standing and special relationship – what are the similarities between the two nations?